nvlled/cita.tsx/README.md

 > If you create new pages or directory, rerun `./cita.tsx dev`

-##building
+## Building
 To build and output the HTML files:
 ```
 $ ./cita.tsx build
 ```
 Your static site should be in _build, or whatever is in config.buildDir.

-##configuring_and_extension
+## Configuring and extension
 You are free to modify and make changes to `cita.tsx` as you see fit.
 On the minimum, you can change or add entries in the `config` variable below.
 As the site gets more complex, you can add modules and split the larger pages into files.